 More and more professionals are exploring opportunities to relocate, embrace twists and turns, learn new skills and let their career journey take them to places they never expected.

-Today we’re chatting with Ash Holmes (Practice Lead, Development + Construction Management) about his time at Impact and how some good advice from an industry veteran (combined with hard work and a little bit of luck!) has helped him build a fulfilling career in a new country, introduced him to colleagues who’ve become best friends and ignited a passion for Vancouver’s dynamic construction sector.
+Today we’re chatting with Ash Holmes (Associate Director, Development + Construction Management) about his time at Impact and how some good advice from an industry veteran (combined with hard work and a little bit of luck!) has helped him build a fulfilling career in a new country, introduced him to colleagues who’ve become best friends and ignited a passion for Vancouver’s dynamic construction sector.

 Q: Okay, welcome, Ash!
 Thanks for joining me.
 Let’s start from the top: for anyone who doesn’t know, who are you and what do you do at Impact?

 A: My name is Ashley Michael Eric Holmes, and I’m a practice lead for our real estate development and construction management team.
 Currently we’re a team of five people, and we sit within the building division, specializing in work with real estate developers, general contractors, construction management companies and owner’s rep firms, mainly across the Lower Mainland and Greater Vancouver area, for now.

 Q: And how long ago did you join Impact?

 A: I joined the company in 2018, on the 9th of July to be exact – so we’re closing in on four years now.

 Q: What was your position when you first came on board?

 A: I joined as a recruitment consultant, first and foremost.
 I’d had prior experience working in the recruitment industry back home in the UK, but the real estate and construction sector was entirely new to me.

 Q: And when you left the UK and relocated to Canada, was that the plan – to stay in recruitment, maybe try out a new practice area?
 Or did that sort of just happen?